forynski/jax-pid-nn/README.md

 | Proton | 408,277 | > K | > K | Correct |
 | Electron | 1,452,242 | Highest | Highest | Correct |

-In real data, pion dE/dx is measured **higher** than kaon dE/dx in the low-pT region, violating the expected π < K mass ordering.
-This is consistent with **TPC saturation** in the 0–1 GeV/c region, where π and K become difficult to separate using dE/dx alone.
-The XGBoost model, trained on idealised Monte Carlo where ordering is always correct, cannot fully compensate for this effect without TOF.
+In real data, the pion dE/dx is observed to be **higher** than the kaon dE/dx in the low-pT region, violating the expected Bethe–Bloch mass ordering (π < K).
+This behaviour is consistent with **TPC response saturation** in the 0–1 GeV/c range, where the separation power between π and K using dE/dx alone becomes significantly reduced.

+Although the XGBoost model was trained on **fully reconstructed Monte Carlo samples**, which include realistic detector effects simulated with **GEANT** (such as energy loss fluctuations, electronic noise, and detector resolution), the training still reflects the nominal detector response where the π/K ordering is largely preserved.
+Consequently, when applied to real data—where residual mismodelling, local saturation effects, or calibration imperfections may distort the dE/dx response—the model cannot fully recover the separation without additional information from TOF.

 #### ML vs Bayesian PID Agreement